ma-laforge/CData.jl/README.md

  - **Grace/xmgrace**: Short load times.
 Fastest solution when dealing with small datasets.
  - **Matplotlib/PyPlot.jl**: Longer load times (loading anaconda).
 Faster than Grace/xmgrace solution when dealing with larger datasets.
  - **Qwt/guiqwt**: Longer load times (loading anaconda).
 Faster than Matplotlib/PyPlot.jl solution when dealing with larger datasets.
+  - guiqwt appears slow when plotting a large *number of traces* (ex: eye diagram of a long transient dataset split into many individual traces).
  - **Plots.jl/(\*.jl)**: Uniform plotting interface supporting multiple backends.
 In particular, there are signs that GR.jl will potentially be one of the fastest.
   - The GR.jl backend is not yet mature: Does not support subplots, cannot display multiple plot windows, ...